edewata/pki/docs/admin/Session_Timeout.md

 ### Session Timeout for PKI Console

 PKI Console is a standalone graphical UI client.
-When the console is started, it will create a single connection to the server and keep it alive as long as it is running.
+When the console is started, it will create a single connection to the server and keep it alive as long as the console is running.
 If access banner is enabled, it will be displayed to the user during console startup.

-Unlike a web browser, the console does not use cookies to maintain a session on the server.
+Unlike the Web UI, the console does not use cookies to maintain a session on the server.
 If the connection is terminated by the server, the console will exit immediately to the system.
 If the user wants to continue, the user will need to restart the console.